Acrylic Mini Album Instructions

 Acrylic Sheet

-Acrylic scoring tool - I used an old utility knife I found lying around in the garage.
+Acrylic scoring tool - I used an old utility knife I found lying around in the

 Marker